4300 N Josey Ln Suite 100 Carrollton, TX 75010

 How can I tell if I have gingivitis or periodontitis (gum disease)?

-Why is it important to use dental floss?
+Why should you use dental floss?

 Daily flossing is the best way to clean between the teeth and under the gumline.
 Flossing not only helps clean these spaces but also disrupts plaque colonies from building up, preventing damage to the gums, teeth, and bones.